• About Us

 Bangkok’s 15-Course Street Meal on the Cheap

 Thais love their street food and seem to snack all day and all night.
 As a result, the streets of their capital, Bangkok, are flush with food stalls and street-side restaurants to suit just about any taste.
-If you are wary of “Thai spicy”, just let the person know to go easy on the chili peppers when preparing your dish.

-Take Your Pick Condiment racks often sag with all manner of sauces and toppings to hop up, spice or otherwise customize your dish.
+Condiment racks often sag with all manner of sauces and toppings to hop up, spice or otherwise customize your dish.
 Even a basic stall will likely offer dried shrimp, peanuts, hot pepper flakes, peppers in vinegar, sugar, fish sauce, soy sauce, oyster sauce, and sweet and sour sauce.
+If you are wary of “Thai spicy,” just let the person know to go easy on the chili peppers when preparing your dish.

-Bangkok cuisine can be outstanding and almost criminally cheap.
-Here’s just a sample of what you might find, even if you don’t look very hard.
 The places listed here are in the Banglamphu area, but you can find similar stalls and dishes all over Bangkok.

-1) Yogurt-fruit-muesli.
 Start your day with a healthy breakfast.
 Though western breakfasts with eggs and toast are available everywhere, also try the ubiquitous Southeast Asian blend of yogurt, fruit, and muesli.
 In Southeast Asia, fresh fruit, in any form, is a completely different experience than what you are likely used to.

 Location: Available in any of the guesthouses in Banglamphu and along Soi Rambutri.
 A new row of muesli takeaway stands just appeared on Soi Rambutri at the corner of Soi Chana Songkram.